snacktavish/TreeToReads/README.md

 These are are useful for testing and comparison of analysis pipelines.
 Mutations are currently only single nucleotide variants - no indels or rearrangements.

-The code is still in draft format - but testing welcome, and will be supported via email ejmctavish, gmail.
+The code is still in development - but testing welcome, and will be supported via email ejmctavish, gmail.

 ##Requirements: